Home

 Part I: Slopes and dimension

-In this exercise, you learn to think in terms of dimensions and structural hierarchies (rather than shapes).
-Go to Shape2SAS and simulate an cylinder with semiaxes a,b=10 Å,20 Å and length c=300 Å. Give it a polydispersity of 0.2 (or use this simulated data).You could fit it with a form factor.
-But instead, consider it a hierarchical structure.
-Plot the data on a log-log plot, and consider the regions, starting from the lowest $q$ values, marking the structural levels:
+In this exercise, you will learn how to think in terms of dimensions and structural hierarchies (rather than shapes).
+Go to Shape2SAS and simulate an elliptical cylinder with semiaxes a=10 Å, b=20 Å and length c=300 Å. Give the sample a relative polydispersity of 0.2 and extend the minimum $q$ to 0.0001 $\text{Å}^{-1}$ (or use this simulated data).You could fit the data using the form factor of a cylinder, but instead, we will consider it as a hierarchical structure.
+Plot the data on a log-log plot and consider each region of the data seperately, starting from the lowest values of $q$.

 Part II: Fit data using the unified model

-The features found in Part I are general for SAXS and SANS data, leading to the idea of a unified fit model (Beaucage, 1995).Use the unified model (Category: Shape Independent) with 2 structural levels to fit the simulated data.
-The model has many parameters, so use a stepwise approach, as outlined below.
+The features found in Part I are general for SAXS and SANS data, leading to the idea of a unified fit model (Beaucage, 1995).
+This model describes scattering from hierarchical structures using a combination of Guinier regimes (associated with characteristic sizes, $R_g$) and power law regimes (associated with dimensionality).
+The model can include up to 4 structural levels, which each contribute a Guinier region and a power law region.
+Below $R_g$, the Guinier term dominates, and above $R_g$, the power law term dominates.
+A smooth transition between these regions is achieved by an exponential damping factor in the power-law term.Use the unified model (Category: Shape Independent) with 2 structural levels to fit the simulated data from part I. The model has many parameters, so consider using a stepwise approach as outlined below.

 - Fitting with unified fit model:

-- Estimate G's one level at the time: Set all scalings (G1,G2,...) and (B1,B2,...) to zero, except G for the highest level (largest $q$).
+- Scaling parameters for Guinier (G): Set all scalings (G1,G2,...) and (B1,B2,...) to zero, except G for the highest level (largest $q$).
 Adjust G to fit the Guinier region. continue with next level(s).

 - Fit(!): Fit the parameters.
-Remember not to fit the overall scale, as it is correlated to the G's and Bs.
+Remember not to fit the overall scale, as it is correlated to the Gs and Bs.

 For more complex samples, the $\chi^2$ may be relatively high, as the model is approximate and only describes overall structural features (no shape, only size and dimensionality).